smnorris/bcdata/README.rst

     >>> out_data
     /temp/airports.gdb

-Download times will vary based on server load and size of dataset.
-Expect about a minute for the smallest requests.
+Order creation takes about 30s.
+Download times will vary based mainly on the size of your requested data.
+Expect about a minute for the smallest requests to complete.

 **CLI**